 - to create a sustainable, self-reliant community that lives lightly on the land, shares resources and gives back to the local economy.

-We are currently inviting interest from potential members to elders cohousing development.
+We are currently inviting interest from potential members to join Barney Fields Elders.
 To find out more please contact us via the form below: